 Floors including sub-floors

 Repair category 1

-Notes There are some sections of loose and uneven boarding.
+Notes No significant visible defects.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes The joinery is consistent with the age and type and the kitchen fittings are affected by wear and tear.
+Notes The joinery is consistent with the age and type.
+The kitchen units are affected by wear and tear.
+The balustrade has been removed from the staircase.

 Chimney breasts and fireplaces

-Repair category 1
+Repair category -

-Notes No significant visible defects.
+Notes N/a.

 Internal decorations

 Repair category 1

-Notes The decoration is worn in places.
+Notes The decoration is adequate.

 Cellars

 Repair category -

-Notes None.
+Notes N/a.